compbiocore/cbc-documentation-templates/docs/semantic_release.md

 ## Introduction

-**semantic-release** is used to automate the package release workflow, determining the next version number, generating the release notes and publishing the package.
+**semantic-release** is used to automate the package release workflow.
+It determines the next version number, generates the release notes and publishes the package.

 **semantic-release** uses the commit messages to determine the type of changes in the codebase.
-Following formalized conventions for commit messages, semantic-release automatically determines the next semantic version (major.minor.patch) number, creates a tag and a release on GitHub, generates a changelog and publishes the release.
+Following formalized conventions for commit messages, semantic-release automatically determines the next semantic version number (major.minor.patch), creates a tag and a release on GitHub, generates a changelog, and publishes the release.

 ## Conventional Commit Messages
 The commit messages need to be standard, we use the [Angular Commit Message Conventions][acmc].
 To enforce these rules, we use the package [commitizen][cmtz].